jbock-java/simple-component/README.md

 2. `@Qualifier` and `@Named`
 3. `@Component` along with `@Component.Factory`

 There is no `@Scope`.
-Instead, you have a guarantee that every injection site gets called at most once per component instance.
+Instead, you have a guarantee that every injection point gets invoked at most once per component instance.
-This is immediately obvious from the generated code.

 If you need multiple distinct "copies" of a particular "bean" in your component, then only dagger can help you.
 In my experience this is a rare case and should not be the default behaviour, like it is in dagger.